gofynd/fdk-client-kotlin/documentation/application/CONTENT.md

-Use this API to get a particular FAQ by its slug.
+Retrieves a specific FAQ using its slug identifier.

 *Returned Response:*